Red flannel hash is a riff on corned beef hash and this recipe is a vegetarian version with beets, rutabaga, and tempeh crumbles.

 Alright, so the tempeh part.
 In this recipe, I use crumbled tempeh instead of corned beef.
 But what is it?
 It's a vegetarian protein that's worth a try.
 I cook with it on a regular basis, usually about once a week.

 Tempeh has a savory, nutty flavor with a firm texture.
 Although it is made out of soybeans, unlike tofu, I think tempeh offers more versatility and flavor.
 If you haven’t tried it, I recommend giving it a chance.
-It’s quite affordable and can work well into a number of dishes.
+It’s quite affordable and can work well in a number of dishes.

 The tempeh crumbles recipe below can be used wherever you like to use ground beef or turkey.
 Whenever I make this, I double the batch and freeze half to save for another meal.